INFORMATION REQUIRED IN PROXY STATEMENT

 |·||administering, reviewing and making recommendations with respect to our equity compensation plans.|

-Our board of directors has adopted a written charter for our compensation committee, which is available on our website (www.vuzix.com).
+Our Board of Directors has adopted a written charter for our compensation committee, which is available on the investor relations section of our website (www.vuzix.com).

 Compensation Committee Interlocks and Insider Participation

-During the year ended December 31, 2017, no member of our compensation committee was one of our officers or employees.
-Moreover, none of our executive officers has served as a member of the board of directors, or as a member of the compensation or similar committee, of any entity that has one or more executive officers who served on our board of directors or compensation committee during 2017.
+During the year ended December 31, 2019, no member of our compensation committee was one of our officers or employees.
+Moreover, none of our executive officers served as a member of the Board of Directors, or as a member of the compensation or similar committee, of any entity that has one or more executive officers who served on our Board of Directors or compensation committee during 2019.

 Involvement in Certain Legal Proceedings